Kluang: Transport

 Kluang is served by the national railway, the North–South Expressway and local trunk roads linking it to all neighbouring districts.
 The neighbouring airport is in Senai.

 Car

 The closest on-ramp to the PLUS Expressway is at exit 244 at Ayer Hitam although travellers approaching Kluang from the south (e.g. Johor Bahru etc.) may find exiting at Sedenak and Simpang Renggam are the options.

 Federal Route 50 begins in Batu Pahat, runs through downtown Kluang and continues on to Kahang, Jemaluang and ultimately Mersing on the eastern coast of Johor.

 Rail

 State railway operator KTMB has a station in Kluang, located at Jalan Stesen.
-The journey from Kuala Lumpur takes at least 5 hours.
-The station has a sheltered attached wooden cafeteria which is known as "Kluang Railcoffee", in operation since the 1938.
+The journey from Kuala Lumpur takes at least 5 hours, although is expected to be shortened soon to less than 3 hours with the new double tracking and electrification project.
+Through this project, Kluang is expected to be well connected with more regular and faster commuter and intercity services to places like Kuala Lumpur, Ipoh, Johor Bahru and Butterworth.
+The station is also connected to JB Sentral and thus Singapore, where it takes around 3 hours currently to get to the former.
+A new station was opened recently, and the former station which housed a wooden cafeteria known as "Kluang Railcoffee", in operation since the 1938 is still open.

 Bus

 The Kluang express bus terminal is located at Jalan Bakawali.
 It is located next to Plaza BCB and Prime City Hotel.
 Express buses depart from this terminal to most cities in Peninsular Malaysia.
 There are daily buses to Kuala Lumpur (over 3 hours), Johor Bahru and various other cities throughout Peninsular Malaysia and also Singapore (Boon Lay) (over 2 hours).